Devonshire Dome: 1859–2000: Hospital

-2001–present: University and college campus, venue and attraction
+2001–2022: University campus

 On 31 January 2001, the University of Derby acquired the Devonshire Dome and associated surrounding buildings.
 The university received £4.7m from the Heritage Lottery Fund for the restoration and redevelopment project.

-Refurbished and reopened in 2003, the main building and its surrounding Victorian era villas are now part of the University of Derby.
-The Devonshire Dome functioned as a campus of the University of Derby and of Buxton & Leek College, and as a commercial venue and visitor attraction.
+Refurbished and reopened in 2003, the main building and its surrounding Victorian era villas became part of the University of Derby.
+The Devonshire Dome functioned as a campus of the University and of Buxton & Leek College, and as a commercial venue and visitor attraction.

+As a university campus, it was the base for the University of Derby's degree programmes in Outdoor Leadership and Adventure Sports Coaching, Events Management, Hospitality Management, Tourism Management, Professional Culinary Arts and Spa & Wellness Management.

+On 23 October 2015, the venue played host to Jack Massey's defeat of Gogita Gorgiladze for the vacant WBC Youth Silver Title.

+Open to the public on Saturdays and selected Sundays during term time and Wednesday to Sunday outside of term time, the space housed Harpur's Bistro and Salon both run by students, classrooms and study spaces.
+On rare occasions, visitors could observe the swing of a Foucault pendulum during certain times of the year.

+2022–present: present: College campus, venue and attraction

-As a university campus, it has been the base for the University of Derby's degree programmes in Outdoor Leadership and Adventure Sports Coaching, Events Management, Hospitality Management, Tourism Management, Professional Culinary Arts and Spa & Wellness Management.
-In October 2019, the university announced that the dome would cease to be a campus for university courses from 2022, when the Outdoors, Adventure, Spa and Wellness courses will close and the rest of Centre for Contemporary Hospitality and Tourism courses will move to the university's main campus in Derby.
+In October 2019, the University announced that the dome would cease to be a campus for university courses from 2022, when the Outdoors, Adventure, Spa and Wellness courses would close and the rest of Centre for Contemporary Hospitality and Tourism courses would move to the university's main campus in Derby.
 The dome continues to be an education campus for Buxton & Leek College.

-As a commercial venue, it is frequently used for large weddings, and has hosted celebrity weddings, including that of Hollyoaks star Kieron Richardson.
-Open to the public, the space houses cafés, a restaurant and study spaces, and visitors can observe the swing of a Foucault pendulum during certain times of the year.
+As a commercial venue, it was formerly used for large weddings, and has hosted celebrity weddings, including that of Hollyoaks star Kieron Richardson, until it closed to external events in 2024.
+In 2025, the Devonshire Spa inside the Dome closed to the public.

-On 23 October 2015, the venue played host to Jack Massey's defeat of Gogita Gorgiladze for the vacant WBC Youth Silver Title.